Wondering how Fiddler Everywhere can make network debugging simpler? Here are three features that can help you.

 What is Fiddler Everywhere?

-Fiddler Everywhere is a debugging proxy tool that sits between your computer and the internet and captures incoming and outgoing HTTP(S) traffic between the two.
+Fiddler Everywhere is a web debugging proxy that sits between your computer and the internet and captures incoming and outgoing HTTP(S) traffic between the two.
 Using the tool, you can inspect the requests and responses and modify them if and when required.

 Fiddler Everywhere is available on Windows, macOS, and Linux and supports every browser.
 Additionally, it can also be made to behave as a reverse proxy, thereby allowing you to inspect traffic between mobile devices and the internet.

-Fiddler Everywhere can inspect traffic from any application that supports a proxy.
+Fiddler Everywhere can inspect HTTP traffic from any application that supports a proxy.
 The application list is endless and includes the widely used web browsers like Chrome, Firefox, Safari, and Opera.
 Additionally, you can also inspect traffic coming from any system based on Windows, Mac or, Linux, as well as mobile devices.

 When you load a web page in the browser, Fiddler Everywhere starts capturing the sessions.
 You can see the list of web sessions on the left.
 Upon selecting a session, you can see the details in the Inspector on the right.
 The request is visible in the top pane and the response in the lower pane.